Quercus suber

 Climate

-Cork Oak grows naturally and produces quality cork in Mediterranean climates, generally areas with annual lows of 6 to 17°C, annual highs of 19 to 32°C, annual rainfall of 600 to 1100 mm and a summer dry season of 7 months or less, extending to 12 months with irrigation or groundwater.
+Cork Oak grows naturally and produces quality cork in Mediterranean climates.
+Generally, areas with annual lows of 6 to 17°C, annual highs of 19 to 32°C, annual rainfall of 600 to 1100 mm and a summer dry season of 7 months or less, extending to 12 months with irrigation or groundwater.

-Although the trees also grow well in areas with summer and uniform rainfall - such as Eureka, California; London, England (e.g. the Chelsea Physic Gardens); Wellington, New Zealand; Kruger National Park, South Africa, and Australia, in Hobart, Canberra, Melbourne, Bowral and Tenterfield - the quality of the cork produced is inferior to cork coming from areas with a distinct summer dry season.
+Although the trees also grow well in areas with summer and uniform rainfall patterns - such as Eureka, California; London, England (e.g. the Chelsea Physic Gardens); Wellington, New Zealand; Kruger National Park, South Africa, and Australia, in Hobart, Canberra, Melbourne, Bowral and Tenterfield - the quality of the cork produced is inferior to cork coming from areas with a distinct summer dry season.
 Wet conditions at the wrong time also make the tree susceptible to disease.

 Growing